miafranc/teztyt/README.md

 ...
 ```
 Evaluation of the solved tests can be done using the `eval` sub-command.
-The format of the output file produced is the following:
+The format of the YAML output file produced is the following:
 ```
 test_id:
   text_field_1: value_1